mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 value.
 You know, it has some impact on other stuff, if testing is a core value then like you're probably be slower to actually develop stuff and to ship stuff.
-So you can like have two core values are kind of like a competing these other like phrase, like ship fast and, you know, like, Test a lot.
+So you can like have two core values are kind of like a competing these other like phrase, like ship fast and, you know, like, test a lot.
 Like those things are probably like in, you know, in conflict with each other.
 Maybe that's not a best example, but you know, like, I'm pretty sure, like you can find some core values that are kind of like in conflict with each other.